Nonfiction writers need a research process

 - Paper clips

-Think.
-In a notebook dedicated to your book, write down what you already know about your topic.
+- Think.
+In a notebook you’ve dedicated to your book, write down what you already know about your topic.
 Be as thorough as you can.
 Complete sentences and narrative flow are optional.

-Post.
+- Post.
 Get on social media and ask what people know or think about the topic.
 Don’t announce that you are thinking of writing a book about it.
-Just take notes on what they say that surprises or intrigues you.
+Just take notes on anything they say that surprises or intrigues you.
 Note who said what.

 That’s really enough to get started.

-Next Post will cover the first step of the process:
+My next post will cover the first step of the process: the exploratory phase.

-If you have suggestions for future posts on this topic or to inquire about my services, send me a message.
+If you have suggestions for future posts on this topic or to inquire about my services, send me a message in the form below.

 Contact Library Lin